SSBUTrainingGrounds/Tabuu-3.0/COMMANDS.md

     -   Info: Shows you the current level leaderboard.
 -   **%leaderboard**
     -   Info: Gets you the Top 10 rated players of our ranked matchmaking system.
--   **%listrole** `<role>`
+-   **%listrole** `<roles>`
     -   Info: Lists out every Member with a certain role.
+If you specify multiple roles, separated by commas, it will give you the intersection of all users with those roles.
 The bot first tries to use the Role ID or Role mention, after that it searches for the closest match for the role name.
     -   Example: `%listrole first class`
     -   Aliases: listroles
 -   **%lookup** `<@user>`